dailystory/docs/articles/changelog/2020/november.md

 * Updates for email opt out detail by email id
 * Allow exports for opt out by email id
 * handle neverbounce exceptions for insufficient credits
+* Show error message when invitation code is invalid

 ## November 4, 2020
 * Column sort order for last modified on leads is not returning correctly